-The business actively encourages and assists other businesses to develop and adopt higher levels of controls through its interactions with, contractors, suppliers and other businesses.
+The business actively encourages and assists other businesses to develop and adopt higher levels of controls through its interactions with contractors, suppliers and other businesses and ensures that they display high levels of risk control.
+The business challenges commonly accepted thinking to eliminate or minimise risks related to critical hazards.